 1. My home network use the network address 192.168.1 (first three numbers) also common is 192.168.0 and 10.x.x.x

-2. The default gateway is the address of you home router.
+2. The default gateway is the address of your home router.
 This is assigned to the router as a static IP address.
-It can be changes as part of the home router setup.
+It can be changed as part of the home router set up.